assareh/tfc-agent/tfc-agent-gke/README.md

 kubectl get sa tfc-team1-dev -o json | jq -r '.metadata.annotations'
 ```
 If you want to change a teams access permissions you will need to first update the team's roles in var.iam_teams defined in `./gke_ADMIN_IAM/variables.tf`.
 This will trigger an automatic run and the team's GSA will be updated.
 The current running tfc-agent service should pick these up the next run automatically.

+## Run Team1 and Team2 workspaces
+Now you have two team workspaces that are eached mapped to a different repo/workingdir.
+Any IaC updates will trigger a run within the given workspace.
+Each are mapped to a different agentpool that has a different tfc-agent listening.
+The tfc-agent will provision the IaC using the Google Service Account associated to each teams kubernetes service account and namespace hosting the tfc-agent.
+If you look at the workspace variables you should find no sensitive cloud credentials in these workspaces.

+Testing...
+* Run a plan in gke_tfc_team1 and it should successfully build a compute instance.
+* Run a plan in gke_tfc_team2 and it should fail.

+Team2 is configured the same and using the same tf code as team1.
+The only difference is the google service account built for team2 was only assigned storage.Admin role so it doesn't have access to build compute.
+You can update the roles for each team in `./gke_ADMIN_IAM/variables.tf`

 ## Notes/Troubleshooting
 ### GCP Service Accounts
 Setting up GCP service account with IAM roles and then map this to K8s namespace/serviceaccount.
 This will apply to any K8s cluster in the project unless additional IAM conditions are added to isolate clusters.